 - Passion - Does your passion for your subject and for conducting original research come through in the application?

-- Precision - You want the reader to get a very clear idea of what you are planning to do, why it is worthwhile, and how you plan to achieve your goals.
-3 years and 50,000-80,000 words for a full-time PhD can get used up alarmingly quickly: your project must be achievable
+- Precision - Provide your reader with a very clear idea of what you are planning to do, why it is worthwhile, and how you plan to achieve your goals.
+Please bear in mind that your project must be achievable within the standard time frame and thesis word length.

 Your research proposal should also demonstrate the following elements: